ZitongYu/3DCDC-NAS/README.md

 # 3DCDC-NAS
-Searching Multi-Rate and Multi-Modal Temporal Enhanced Networks for Gesture Recognition
+code for the arXiv paper "Searching Multi-Rate and Multi-Modal Temporal Enhanced Networks for Gesture Recognition".

+# Coming Soon